ZenderB3D/pp_docs/docs/Quickrigs/editarmature.md

 * Toggle bone display type
 * Toggle bone axes
 * Undo all - Undo any changes/set to rest pose
+* Temporarily detach any children.
+Including relations made with a child of constraint and bones that target your armature with child of constraints
 * Automatically unparent orphaned objects(if parent bone was deleted/not found)